Ecstasy Withdrawal & Detox

-In 2016, the Key Substance Use and Mental Health Indicators in the United States: Results from the National Survey on Drug Use and Health (NSDUH) report stated that nearly 30 million people aged 12 and older in the United States abused illicit drugs in the month prior to the survey, which is classified as currently abusing drugs.
+In 2016, the Key Substance Use and Mental Health Indicators in the United States: Results from the National Survey on Drug Use and Health (NSDUH) report provided statistics nearly 30 million people aged 12 and older in the United States abused illicit drugs in the month prior to the survey, which is classified as currently abusing drugs.
 A vast majority of people who abuse drugs are young adults and adolescents, meaning they are between the ages of 18 and 25.
 Within this demographic, one out of every four people was classified as currently abusing illicit drugs at the time of the 2016 NSDUH.
-This demographic often chooses hallucinogens.
+This demographic often chooses hallucinogens, partly because of their access to it.

 What Is Ecstasy?